 - ¼ cup hot oil use neutral oil like avocado or canola

-- 1 tablespoon sesame sauce
+- 1 tablespoon sesame sauce or peanut butter

 - 2 tablespoon soy sauce